 - Place a heat-proof bowl with a pouring spout on top of the pot, (just like you are melting chocolate or making creme Anglaise).
 Have a thermometer ready.

 - Add the wax to the bowl.
-If you are using paraffin wax, aim for 185 degrees Fahrenheit/85 degrees Celsius.
-If you are using soy wax, aim for between 130 and 200 degrees Fahrenheit/43 to 93 degrees Celsius.
-185F/85C is a safe temperature to aim for as it means your colour and fragrance will be easily incorporated.
-Plus, too-hot wax can discolour and become unstable.
+If you are using paraffin wax, aim for 85 degrees Celsius (185F).
+If you are using soy wax, aim for between 43 to 93 degrees Celsius (130F-200F).
+85C is a safe temperature to aim for as it means your colour and fragrance will be easily incorporated.
+Wax that is too hot can discolour and become unstable.
+Always check the manufacturer's recommended melt temperatures on the wax product page listings.

 - If you are using dye chips, add now.
 Generally, one dye chip will colour about 500 grams of wax, but you can add more or less to achieve the depth you like.
 Use a metal stirrer to incorporate the dye.